livebook-dev/livebook/docs/teams/shared_secrets.md

 This feature allows your team to share Livebook secrets among team members in an easy way.

-Just add a secret to your organization hub, and Livebook Teams will synchronize it with the Livebook of every member of your organization.
+Just add a secret to your organization workspace, and Livebook Teams will synchronize it with the Livebook of every member of your organization.

 ![](images/add_shared_secret.png)